 - Every student must complete Responsible Conduct of Research.
 (Please see the WSE Policy on the Responsible Conduct of Research).

-Whenever it is determined that a graduate student has failed to meet minimum academic, research, and/or TA requirements, that student may be placed on academic probation.
+Whenever it is determined that a graduate student has failed to meet minimum academic or research requirements, that student may be placed on academic probation.
+Students who obtain D or F grades in a course are often placed on academic probation.
+Receiving a D or F while on academic probation usually leads to the student's departure from the program.

 This change in status requires a formal letter and a meeting between the student and either their faculty advisor, chair, and/or departmental director of graduate studies.
 The letter should clearly outline the student’s academic shortcomings, indicate the corrective measures necessary to remain in the program and state the length of the student’s probationary period.
 Any funding ramifications for the student should be included as well.